-My principal teaching responsibilities are on the first year of the Bachelor of Dental Surgery course, where I am part of the team delivering the Basic Clinical Sciences module.
-I teach neuroscience and pharmacology as part of the essential background required for later clinical years.
+My principal teaching responsibilities are on the first year of the Bachelor of Dental Surgery course, providing teaching in neuroscience, pathology and pharmacology as part of the essential background required for later clinical years.
 I also contribute to other courses in the School of Medicine & Dentistry, including the BSc in Pharmacology & Therapeutic Innovation and MSc in Translational Neuroscience.

 A second branch of my research is into the mechanisms of neuroinflammatory resolution, focusing particularly on the role of the protein annexin A1 and its primary receptor FPR2.
 In peripheral inflammation, we have shown that annexin A1 via FPR2 acts to both recruit macrophages and promote their differentiation into a pro-resolving phenotype, a key step in the regulated termination of inflammation.
 We are now investigating the role of the annexin A1-FPR2 system in microglia, given their close relationship to macrophages, focussing on whether agonists for this receptor may have value as an approach to limit neuroinflammatory activity in Alzheimer’s disease.